 Presumably, like the LAS, the heart allocation score will weigh waiting list mortality risk against post-transplant survival risk.
-Therefore, the Committee identified various factors that published studies and clinical consensus find influence a candidate's risk of mortality on the waiting list or post-transplant mortality (Appendix B).
-The Committee recognizes the list in Appendix B may be over-inclusive, and therefore seeks public comment on whether it is exhaustive or whether any data elements should be deleted for lack of predictive power or lack of feasibility for collecting the information on all candidates.
-The Committee also seeks feedback on whether some data should be collected only on candidates supported by VADs.
+Therefore, the Committee identified various factors that published studies and clinical consensus find influence a candidate's risk of mortality on the waiting list or post-transplant mortality (Exhibit C).
+The Committee recognizes the list in Exhibit C may be over-inclusive, and therefore sought public comment on whether it is exhaustive or whether any data elements should be deleted for lack of predictive power or lack of feasibility for collecting the information on all candidates.
+The Committee also sought feedback on whether some data should be collected only on candidates supported by VADs.